Skip to Content

 Lenders decide how much money an individual can borrow by comparing their repayment income to their monthly expenditures.
 This basic calculation is called a debt-to-income ratio, or DTI.

 The agency publishes a standard 41% DTI guideline for USDA loans.
-That means they recommend borrowers spend no more than 41% of their monthly income on debts, including the proposed monthly mortgage payment.
-But there is some built-in flexibility.
+That means they recommend borrowers spend no more than 41% of their monthly income on debts, including the proposed monthly mortgage payment, but there is some built-in flexibility.

 When it comes to USDA loans and repayment income, lenders have the ultimate say in what it takes to qualify for financing.
-It is possible to get a USDA home loan with a DTI higher than 41% assuming a borrower has qualifying credit and assets.
+It is possible to get a USDA home loan with a DTI higher than 41%, assuming a borrower has qualifying credit and assets.

 Calculating Repayment Income